jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 We all feel comfortable using and depending upon these utilities, since we know their behavior won’t change and rip the rug out from underneath our design.

-Our design will also have our own business domain elements which tend to be Stable and Fixed as well.
+Our design will also have our own business domain elements that tend to be Stable and Fixed as well.

 #### Unstable or Flexible Design Elements
 Classes with more outward arrowhead relationships than inward arrowheads relationships are mostly invisible to other elements in the design.
 They are much like **A** in the UML examples listed above.

-Martin’s term for these elements is _unstable_.
-I prefer the term _flexible_.
+Martin’s term for these elements is _Unstable_.
+I prefer the term _Flexible_.
 They are Flexible in that they can change without a major impact upon the rest of the elements in the design.

 #### Adults Versus Teenagers
 Martin has referred to Stable/Fixed elements as _adults_ and Unstable/Flexible elements as _teenagers_.